-In accordance with the provisions of the SEBI (ICDR) Regulations, for the purpose of identification of 'Group Companies', our Company has considered companies as covered under the applicable accounting standards, i.e. Accounting Standard 18 issued by the Institute of Chartered Accountant of India, list of which is given in our restated financial statements and other companies as per the policy adopted by our Board.
-Pursuant to a resolution dated April 16,2 018, our Board vide a policy of materiality has resolved that except as mentioned in the list of related parties prepared in accordance with Accounting Standard 18 and disclosed in restated financial statements no other Company is material in nature.
+In accordance with the provisions of the SEBI (ICDR) Regulations, for the purpose of identification of 'Group Companies', our Company has considered companies as covered under the applicable accounting standards, i.e. Accounting Standard 18 issued by the Institute of Chartered Accountant of India and other companies as per the policy adopted by our Board.
+Pursuant to a resolution dated April 16,2 018, our Board vide a policy of materiality has resolved that except as mentioned in the list of related parties prepared in accordance with Accounting Standard 18 no other Company is material in nature.
 Further companies which have been disclosed as related parties in the restated financial statements of our company for the last five financial years and which are no longer associated with our company have not been disclosed as group companies.